Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced MARM (Multi-Agent Reward Model), a collaborative framework that redefines reward modeling as a multi-agent evaluation process rather than a single black-box oracle.
-By decomposing preference assessment into specialized evaluators and integrating their signals through a centralized aggregation mechanism, MARM achieves more interpretable and robust reward shaping for reinforcement learning from human feedback (RLHF).
+In this work, we introduced the Collaborative Reward Modeling (CRM) framework, which redefines reward modeling as a multi-agent evaluation process rather than a single black-box oracle.
+We instantiated this framework as MARM (Multi-Agent Reward Model), decomposing preference assessment into specialized evaluators and integrating their signals through a centralized aggregation mechanism.

 Comprehensive experiments on RewardBench, Math, and GSM8K demonstrate that multi-agent collaboration substantially enhances reasoning accuracy, mathematical precision, and overall stability without compromising conversational quality.
 The introduction of roles such as the Quality Assessor and Data Synthesizer further improves consistency and generalization, highlighting the advantage of domain-specific decomposition and coordinated feedback in reward modeling.